 The Athena Film Festival Virtual Writers Lab provides women identified storytellers with training, skills, and a robust supportive network.
 Participants will be paired with experienced writers for one-on-one mentoring sessions, and they will also take part in a mock television writers room.

 The Athena Film Festival Virtual Writers Lab will also include industry events where participants will learn about how to navigate the industry as well as a keynote conversation from an established filmmaker.
 Past panels have included: The Fluidity of Writing, How Does Representation Work, and The Art of Pitching.
 Past keynotes have included Gina Prince-Bythewood and Kat Candler.

 The Athena Film Festival Virtual Writers Lab will take place the week of July 27.

 In partnership with Stephens College MFA in TV and Screenwriting.
 The Stephens College MFA in TV and Screenwriting is the first low-residency program of its kind in the country and is the first to focus on the mission of bringing more female writers into mainstream Hollywood and studying film with a female gaze.

 Sponsored by Lifetime

 -Projects must have a woman (girl) or women character(s) in leadership role(s) or position(s).
 Projects from all genres are accepted, we look for stories about women from all racial, ethnic, socioeconomic, and cultural groups;

 -Writers who identify as women.
 Projects with more than one writer may be considered (both writers have to identify as women);

 -Writers cannot have had a pilot that was picked up within the past 10 years - Projects must have been completed before January 1, 2010;

--Projects (pilots or spec scripts) must be narrative scripts in English of no more than 60 pages.
+-Projects (pilots or spec scripts) must be written in English and no more than 60 pages;